ybouane/elvalidator/readme.md

-		integer		: false, // Force number to be an integer min			: 3, // Minimum value of the number max			: 15, // Maximum value of the number
+		integer		: false, // Force number to be an integer min			: 3, // Minimum value of the number max			: 15, // Maximum value of the number enum		: [5, 7, 12], // Array with valid values for this field

 		validator	: async (value) => { // Manually validate/sanitize the value
 			if(!value)